dang-w/learning-platform/ARCHITECTURE.md

 # AI/ML Learning Platform Architecture

-This document outlines the architecture of the AI/ML Learning Platform, which has been transformed from a local script-based system to a modern web application with a frontend hosted on Vercel and a Python backend.
+This document outlines the architecture of the AI/ML Learning Platform, which has been transformed from a local script-based system to a modern web application with a frontend built with Next.js and a Python backend.

+## Implementation Status

+The platform is currently under active development with the following components in various stages of completion:

+### Completed Components
+- ✅ Backend API with FastAPI
+- ✅ MongoDB database integration
+- ✅ Authentication system with JWT
+- ✅ Frontend foundation with Next.js 15
+- ✅ Resource management functionality
+- ✅ URL metadata extraction integration
+- ✅ Learning path tracking
+- ✅ Knowledge management system with spaced repetition
+- ✅ Basic UI components and layouts

+### In Progress Components
+- 🔄 Progress analytics dashboard
+- 🔄 Testing suite implementation

+### Not Started Components
+- ❌ Deployment configuration
+- ❌ CI/CD pipeline setup
+- ❌ Production environment configuration

 ## System Overview